Db.java

 // need to convert it back to the classic DB file structure.

-if (Files.exists(dbDirectory.resolve("currentAppendLog"))) {
+if (fileUtils.exists(dbDirectory.resolve("currentAppendLog"))) {

-new DbFileConverter(context, dbDirectory).convertFolderStructureToDbClassic();
+new DbFileConverter(context, dbDirectory, fileUtils).convertFolderStructureToDbClassic();

 }

-if (!
-Files.exists(dbDirectory)) {
+if (! fileUtils.exists(dbDirectory)) {

 logger.logDebug(() -> dbDirectory + " directory missing, adding nothing to the data list");